You need to see DPS gear in action. Get a live demo with our engineers.

-If you want to start the process of implementing a remote monitoring or SCADA system into your network, then you're probably wondering if you should use an RTU or a PLC.
+If you want to start the process of implementing a remote monitoring or SCADA system into your network, then you're probably wondering if you should use a Remote Telemetry Unit / Remote Terminal Unit (RTU) or a Programmable Logic Controller (PLC).
 You might be more inclined to choose an RTU, but before committing to anything, you need to know and understand the disadvantages of this approach.

-Let's take a look at the principal points that differ RTUs from PLCs, the top three biggest problems with using RTUs, and some tips to help you choose the best device for your network.
+Let's take a look at the principal points that differ RTUs from PLCs, the top three biggest problems with using RTUs get telemetry data, and some tips to help you choose the best device for your network.

 A SCADA (Supervisory Control and Data Acquisition) system, at the machine level, consists of a central station for gathering data and managing the overall operation.
 It also has sensors - these could be RTUs or PLCs - placed near to where the action is.
 An RTU or a PLC will collect the data locally and then send it to the central station.
 This central station can be located several miles away.

 RTUs and PLCs are naturally in opposition.
 While their primary purpose might be the same - to collect data and send it back to a master station - they go about it in different ways.